carolinesargent/sparcleqc/docs/user_guide.rst

     **CHARMM vs Amber**

     If using CHARMM, add the protein PDB's path under the :python:`pdb_file` keyword.
 A psf file (downloaded from CHARMM-GUI) should be in your working directory with the same name as the protein's PDB but with the .psf extension.
 Separately add the ligand named "ligand.pdb" to your working directory.
+Futhermore, the path to the toplogy and parameter files for the chosen CHARMM forcefield should be specified using the keywords :python:`charmm_rtf` and :python:`charmm_prm` respectively.

     If using Amber, the :python:`pdb_file` path must point to a PDB with the complex (both the protein and ligand included).